zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/activating-workflow.md

 1. Click _Save_.
 1. Repeat for all the other asset types which require workflow.

-Once enabled, the selected asset types will always require a review process before publication on this site.
+Once enabled, the selected asset types always require a review process before publication on this site.
 Other sites are not affected if configured in the _Site Administration_.
 Also note that if you have enabled any workflow on across the portal instance, the settings are reflected here.
 You can always disable workflow for an asset type on a site even if it was enabled instance wide.

 ## Activating Workflow in Specific Applications